The Byredo Scents That Are Worth the Money, Ranked by Me

 (Image credit: @dawn.tan)

-At this point, I've at least smelled almost every Byredo fragrance there is.
+At this point, I've smelled almost every Byredo fragrance there is.
 It's easy to see why the Stockholm-based brand is so popular.
 In addition to the incredibly chic and minimalist packaging, the unisex scents are unique while still being undoubtedly wearable and intriguing.
 Trust me—everyone will ask you what scent you're wearing when you spray on Byredo, and anything you buy from the brand is worthy of the price tag, but I'm here to help you narrow it down to the best perfumes it has.
 (There are so many good ones to choose from.)

 For my fragrance-buying mission and your fragrance-buying missions (I'm here to serve), I asked Byredo to send me samples of its best-selling scents, and they kindly obliged.
 Over the past few weeks, I've been switching up my scent daily because variety is the spice of life, and I wanted to give you my honest reviews of the 11 most popular Byredo perfumes.